 Introduction

-Within the Network Services Framework (NSF) the Network Services Agent (NSA) is an entity that offers etwork services.
+Within the Network Services Framework (NSF) [GFD.213] the Network Services Agent (NSA) is an entity that offers network services.
 Peer NSA entities communicate using the Network Service Interface (NSI) protocols, a suite of individual protocols providing the infrastructure needed to offer network services.
-Part of these network services is supporting dissemination of data documents access in order to properly utilize the offered service.
-One such document is the NSA Description Document [OGF NSI-ND], which is a metadata schema designed to enable self-description of all NSI services and associated protocol interfaces offered by these NSA.
-Other information relating to the NSA itself, such as software version, administrative contacts, location, peering, and managed networks is also defined as part of the meta-data profile.
+Part of these network services is supporting dissemination of meta-data documents which clients access in order to properly utilize the offered service.
+One such document is the NSA Description Document [OGF NSI-ND], which is a meta-data schema designed to enable self-description of all NSI services and associated protocol interfaces offered by these NSA.
+Other information relating to the NSA itself, such as software versions, administrative contacts, location, peerings, and managed networks is also defined as part of the meta-data profile.

-This type of dynamic datadiscovery mechanism is a of large-scale distributed system.
-By making the NSI protocol and its agents more self-descriptive, new documents, features, protocols, or protocol versions can be added to agents within the and then be discovered by peer agents through this meta-data service.
-As new features come on line, agents supporting the capabilities can discover compatible peer agents, and then negotiate the use of these new features, while older versions of agents within the remain unaffected.
+This type of dynamic data-discovery mechanism is a key element of large-scale distributed systems.
+By making the NSI protocol and its agents more self-descriptive, new documents, features, protocols, or protocol versions can be added to agents within the Service Plane and then be discovered by peer agents through this meta-data service.
+As new features come on line, agents supporting the capabilities can discover compatible peer agents, and then negotiate the use of these new features, while older versions of agents within the Service Plane remain unaffected.
 Similarly, newer versions of agents can still negotiate features and communicate with older agent versions using mutually supported versions of the protocol as described in the discovered meta-data.

 The NSI Document Distribution Service is part of the NSF suite of protocols, and is a peer-to-peer flooding protocol for exchange and distribution of these types of data documents between NSA within the interconnected network or “document space”.
 It supports both polling and subscription based notification mechanisms for exchange of documents.
-For the purpose of this , a requester is any application or Network Service Agent (NSA) that is participating as a client in the document distribution protocol (client role).
-A provider is any Network Service Agent (NSA) that is participating in the protocol as a server for the document space (server role).
+For the purpose of this recommendation, a DDS requester is any application or Network Service Agent (NSA) that is participating as a client in the document distribution protocol (client role).
+A DDS provider is any Network Service Agent (NSA) that is participating in the protocol as a server for the document space (server role).
 NSA can participate in both the requester and provider roles of the document distribution protocol.
+A DDS requester/provider could also be deployed independent of a Connection Service NSA if so desired.

-A requester utilizes the provider’s Document Distribution Service API to query documents stored within the document space.
-The requester can also subscribe document discovery and documents updates within the document space.
-There also Document Distribution Service API to publish, update, and delete documents to/from a local provider.
+A requester utilizes the provider’s Document Distribution Service API to query documents stored within the Document Space (DS).
+The requester can also subscribe to document discovery and documents updates within the document space.
+There is also a Document Distribution Service API to publish, update, and delete documents to/from a local provider.

 Figure 1 – Simple document get operation.